 This course is designed for analysts in any function: marketing, operations, quality, customer service, IT, finance/accounting or human resources.
 It is for analysts at all levels in the organization: account representatives, specialists, account managers, supervisors, managers, directors and executives.
 It is just as applicable for a service organization as it is a manufacturing arena.
 How do you define an analyst?
 Anyone who is using data in any form and would like to improve decision making in the functions of their business - this session is for you.

-Laptops are provided for this session, so each participant should be familiar with Excel and the web.
+Laptops are provided for this session.
+Each participant should be familiar with Windows, Excel and the web.

 What is analytics?

 Who uses Analytics and how?

 Excel - Analytics on spreadsheets